-- RCC post and metal/wooden frames are dominant in structure. - CGI/plain metal sheets are used as wall and roofing material. - The timber was used as door and window frames. - Both pucca and semi-pucca plinths are found in the structure. - Bamboo mats/ tarpaulins are used under roofs in order to mitigate the heating. - An additional semi-outdoor space known as "Pashchati" surrounds the main core house and helps in accommodating various service-oriented functional households' requirements
+- RCC post and metal/wooden frames are dominant in structure. - CGI/plain metal sheets are used as wall and roofing material. - Timber used as door and window frames. - Both pucca and semi-pucca plinths are found in structure. - Bamboo mats/ tarpaulins are used under roofs in order to mitigate the heating. - An additional semi-outdoor space known as "Pashchati" surrounds the main core house and helps in accommodating various service oriented functional households' requirements